eafyounian/Segmentum/README.md

 # Segmentum
-Segmentum a fast tool for copy number analysis of cancer genome.
+Segmentum: a tool for copy number analysis of cancer genome.

 ##Introduction

-Segmentum is a fast tool for the identification of CNAs and copy-neutral loss of heterozygosity (LOH) in tumor samples using whole-genome sequencing data.
+Segmentum is a tool for the identification of CNAs and copy-neutral loss of heterozygosity (LOH) in tumor samples using whole-genome sequencing data.
 Segmentum segments the genome by analyzing the read-depth and B-allele fraction profiles using a double sliding window method.
-It requires a matched normal sample to correct for biases such as GC-content and mapability and to discriminate somatic from germline events.
+It requires a matched normal sample to correct for biases and to discriminate somatic from germline events.
 Segmentum, written in the Python programming language, is fast and performs segmentation of a whole genome in less than two minutes.

 ## Input files
 **1.** Tumor and its matched normal coverage files with WIG format.